-There are enough ways to ensure that birds do not eat your entire garden.
+There are many ways to ensure that birds do not eat your entire garden.
 It is also true that birds also do good things for your garden.
-If they visit your grow garden, it can also be positive.
+If birds visit your grow garden, it can also be positive.
 How?
-Well, they like to eat insects, and insects can be a threat for your plants.
-So the more insects that are pelted by the birds, the less the chance that insects will attack your plants.
+Well, they like to eat insects, and insects can be a threat to your plants.
+So the more insects that are eaten by the birds, the less the chance that insects will attack your plants.

 On the other hand, feathered animals can also do enormous damage.
 They enjoy eating the seeds of cannabis plants.
 You need to put some precautions into action to protect your grow space from birds.

 If you live in a place where growing marijuana is illegal, you will be growing in an area that is remote.
 This can make it difficult to protect your space.
 This is especially true if you are trying to keep your grow area a secret.